AdobeDocs/experience-manager-65.sv-SE/help/forms/using/rule-editor.md

 `Then, do the following:`

-Åtgärd 2 om objekt B;
+Åtgärd 2 på objekt B.
 OCH
-Åtgärd 3 om objekt C;
+Åtgärd 3 om objekt C.

 _